fbpx Skip to Content

 Sometimes this cotton fluff looks like a spider’s web.

-It’s important to get rid of mealybugs as soon as you find out you have an infestation on your plant.
+It’s important to eliminate mealybugs when you find out you have an infestation on your plant.

-Some mealybugs feed off the roots of your plant instead of feeding on the leaves.
+Some mealybugs feed off your plant’s roots instead of feeding on the leaves.

 They’re hard to detect.
-You have to pull your Philodendron melanochrysum out of its’ soil to examine the roots close up.
+You must pull your Philodendron melanochrysum out of its’ soil to examine the roots close up.

-If your Philodendron melanochrysum is dropping leaves, you may be overwatering your plant.
+If your Philodendron melanochrysum drops leaves, you may be overwatering your plant.
 Or you may have over-watered your plant enough that it has root rot.

-To be sure between only over-watering and that your plant has root rot, you feel the soil.
+You feel the soil to be sure between only over-watering and that your plant has root rot.
 You can usually tell if the soil is too saturated or not.

 Next, you have to gently remove the Philodendron melanochrysum from its’ pot.